 Heat Seal Planarity - With printed circuit boards (PCBs), one of the common reasons the PCB is rejected during the manufacturing process is a poor connector bond, formed by heat sealing.
 Plastic heat seal equipment must be able to consistently apply uniform pressure (at least 20 kg/cm2) and temperature (at least 120 degrees C).
 To accomplish this, the machine must be designed to handle the force stress of the heat sealing process.
 Over time, the bonding blade will lose planarity and develop inconsistent sealing pressure, allowing a weak bond to be formed, eventually resulting in quality control issues or rejected parts.

 The amount of pressure applied by a heat seal press is low, typically up to 350 PSI (25kg/cm2).
 The Super Low (LLW) Fujifilm Prescale sensor film ranges from 70-350 PSI.
 To use, place the sensor film between the bonding blade and the heat seal platen and apply a normal operating load.
 Once the film is removed from between the platens, the pressure measurement will be visible on the film via color change.
 Refer to the Prescale color correlation chart to further analyze the results, taking into consideration temperature and relative humidity.
 Further analysis also can be made using the Topaq Pressure Analysis System to get an increased visualization of the pressure variations across the desired surface area.

 Note: Liquids and oils from skin contact can damage the film and potentially skew the outcome.
-It is also important to assure the proper pressure recording film is used, based on the required pressure rating, chosen between the seven available options, ranging from Extremely Low (7.2 - 28 PSI) to Super High (18,500 to 43,200 PSI).
+It is also important to assure the proper pressure recording film is used, based on the required pressure rating, chosen between the seven available options, ranging from Ultra Extremely Low (0.87 - 7.3 PSI) to Super High (18,500 to 43,200 PSI).